-Debris field discovered in hunt for Titanic sub - US Coast Guard
+Titan sub debris field: Parts of missing sub's cover found, expert says

 One of the ROVs, deployed from the Canadian vessel Horizon Arctic, reached the ocean floor early Thursday morning.
 Several more were expected to arrive later in the day.

 A French research ship, the Atalante, also arrived in the area on Thursday morning and deployed its own ROV, the US Coast Guard said.
-That robot is capable of researching depths below the Titanic wreck, which lies about 12,500 ft (3,810m) below the surface, and has experience of surveying the Titanic.
+That robot is capable of reaching depths below the Titanic wreck, which lies about 12,500 ft (3,810m) below the surface, and has experience of surveying the Titanic.

 The overall area of sea being scoured is about 26,000 sq km (10,000 sq miles), twice the size of the US state of Connecticut.
 The area is prone to stormy conditions and poor visibility which makes search operations more challenging, experts say.